 Orthopedic, Sports, Neuromuscular, Manual Therapy - all of these are medically focused hands-on therapies that amount to the same intention: the patient has a soft tissue (muscle/tendon/ligament/connective tissue) injury, and it is my intention to assist in healing it.
 Manual therapy is an advanced, focused soft tissue manual manipulation of tight, adhesions in the musculoskeletal tissues.

-My style is eclectic.
-If you do not want acupuncture, fine I will NOT do acupuncture.
-But my acupuncture style is Japanese, It will not hurt.
-It is not Chinese, which usually hurts in order to "wake up the body" - no thank you.
+My acupuncture style is Japanese, It should not hurt.
+It is not Chinese, which usually hurts in order to "wake up the body."
 A session with me includes soft tissue manipulation, American trigger point acupuncture, manual acupuncture with Japanese needles, electro-acupuncture with Chinese needles, air cupping with infra-red heat, my table is equipped with far-infrared light: Biomat I can add therapeutic ultrasound, and Vietnamese guas'ha if needed, a rubbing technique to release stagnation in the muscles.

 Rates vary depending on the method of payment.